yemisi-cybernate1/Incident-Response-Plan/README.md

 - Kali Linux Tools- For controlling testing and simulation of attacks
 - Google Workplace: For incident documentation and communication
 - Splunk: For log collection, correlation and alert generation
-- Incident Response Templates: For structured planningband reporting - NIST IR plan formarts)
+- Incident Response Templates: For structured planning and reporting - NIST IR plan formarts)
 - Wireshark: For analyzing network traffic and identifying anomalise

 ### Steps